gcapes/git-course/02-local.md

 $ gedit journal.txt	# Windows users: use notepad instead of gedit (in this and all future examples)
 ~~~

+> ## Accessing files from the command line{.callout}
+> In this lesson we create and modify text files using a command line interface
+> (e.g. terminal, Git Bash etc), mainly for convenience.
+> These are normal files which are also accessible from the file browser (e.g. Windows explorer),
+> and by other programs.

 `git status` allows us to find out about the current status
 of files in the repository.
 So we can run,